Sleep Scientist Warns Against Walking Through Life 'In An Underslept State'

 On using sleeping pills, like Ambien, to sleep

 Unfortunately the current set or classes of sleeping pills that we have do not produce naturalistic sleep.
-So they are all a broad set of chemicals that we call the sedative hypnotics and sedation is not sleep, it's very different.
+So they are all a broad set of chemicals that we call the sedative hypnotics, and sedation is not sleep, it's very different.
 It doesn't give you the restorative natural benefits of sleep. ...
 If you look at the electrical signature of sleep that you have when you're taking those medications, it's not the same as a normal night of sleep.

 On how caffeine affects sleep